Scheduling Your LLM Reinforcement Learning with Reasoning Trees: Experiment

 \subsection{Ablation Experiment}

 We investigate the impact of the reasoning tree's structure by varying the branching factor $k$ and maximum depth $d$.
 The choice of these parameters determines the fidelity of the approximated reasoning tree.
 While larger values for $k$ and $d$ theoretically provide a more accurate approximation and thus a more effective r-score, they also introduce a significant computational overhead.
-As shown in Table \ref{exp_ab_1}, our default configuration of $k=4$ and $d=4$ yields the best average performance (48.3\%).
+As shown in Table \ref{exp_ab_1}, our default configuration of $k=4$ and $d=4$ yields the best average performance (48.3\%). \rebuttal{ For more detailed analysis, please see Appendices \ref{ap_l} and \ref{ap_k_d}. }

 We analyze the sensitivity of our method to the minimum $\omega_{\text{min}}$ and maximum $\omega_{\text{max}}$ weight hyperparameters, which control the dynamic range of the curriculum.
 Results in Table \ref{exp_ab_2} show that our default setting of $\omega_{\text{min}}=0.5$ and $\omega_{\text{max}}=2.0$ achieves the highest average score (48.5).
 Decreasing the dynamic range by either reducing $\omega_{\text{max}}$ (to 1.5) or increasing $\omega_{\text{min}}$ (to 0.8) leads to performance degradation.
 This indicates that a sufficiently large weighting range is crucial for the curriculum to effectively differentiate between easy and hard samples.
 Conversely, an overly extreme range (e.g., $\omega_{\text{min}}=0.2$) also degrades performance, possibly because the curriculum excessively under-weights difficult queries.
 By assigning them a minimal weight for a prolonged period, the model is prevented from learning difficult queries.
 Furthermore, for additional experiments on the design choices for the r-score calculation, please see Appendix \ref{ap_exp_metric}.